County Guide

 Searching for subjects who moved between East Bay cities

-Intra-county moves between Oakland, Berkeley, Fremont, and Hayward are common and do not require separate court portal searches — all Alameda County cities share the same Superior Court.
-The practical issue is that property records, arrest records, and some vital records are city-specific even within the county.
+Intra-county moves between Oakland, Berkeley, Fremont, and Hayward do not require separate court portal searches — all Alameda County cities share the same Superior Court.
+The practical issue is that property records, arrest records, and some vital records are city-specific within the county.
 A relative and associate search through an aggregator often surfaces the intra-county address chain when direct address history is unclear.

 Best sites to review first

-Before navigating Alameda County's court portal, these are the two services I recommend reviewing first.
+Before navigating the Alameda County court portal, these are the two services I recommend reviewing first — particularly important for the expungement cross-reference step and for Fremont identity anchoring.

 Frequently asked questions